gearglow/ReptiliaWithATwist/The List - Outtakes.md

 "Peter Pettigrew, you are hereby charged with two counts of accessory to murder, conspiracy, treason, and 12 counts of manslaughter.
 How do you plead?"

 Peter sat in the defendant's chair, its animate chains binding him tightly.
 They squeezed a bit tighter at Madam Bones' question.
-He shot a scared look at Elysia, who was flanked by her girlfriends.
+He shot a scared look at Elysia in the gallery, flanked by her girlfriends.

 She winked.